 The Astros play a regular-season game outdoors in Houston for the first time since 1965 when the team opens Enron Field with a 4-1 loss to the Phillies.
 Philadelphia's cleanup hitter Scott Rolen hits the first home run in the new ballpark.

-Berley W. Visgar is sentenced to 90 days in jail and is fined $1,000 by Circuit Judge Michael Brennan jumping onto the back of Astros' outfielder Bill Spiers after going on to the field at County Stadium last season.
-Although the 23-year old has no prior criminal record, the judge believes the harsh sentence will discourage other fans from similar actions in the future.
+Berley W. Visgar is sentenced to 90 days in jail and is fined $1,000 by Circuit Judge Michael Brennan for jumping onto the back of Astros' outfielder Bill Spiers after going on to the field at County Stadium last season.
+Although the 23 year-old has no prior criminal record, the judge believes the harsh sentence will discourage other fans from similar actions in the future.

 In a ceremony prior to the team's home opener, the Devil Rays retire Wade Boggs' uniform number 12.
-Although the former Red Sox and Yankees infielder spent only two years with Tampa Bay, he hit the first home run in franchise history and collected his 3,000-hit club with the team at Tropicana Field.
+Although the former Red Sox and Yankees infielder spent only two years with Tampa Bay, he hit the first home run in franchise history and collected his 3000th hit with the team at Tropicana Field.

 Adam LaRoche collects the first two hits of his career in one inning.
 En route to an 18-10 win over the Mets, the rookie first baseman singles and doubles during the Braves' thirty-three minute, 11-run fourth inning.